quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet Number:

 : The Packet Number is a 32-bit field that follows the two connection IDs.
-  {{packet-numbers}} describes the use of packet numbers.
-Packet numbers are protected separately to the packet payload.
+  Packet numbers are not encrypted as part of packet protection, but instead have additional confidentiality protection. {{packet-numbers}} describes the use of packet numbers.

 Payload: